-- Compare the merits and demerits of Big Bang Theory and Steady State Theory - 2.
+- 1. Compare the merits and demerits of Big Bang Theory and Steady State Theory - 2.
 Have an understanding of the fundamental forces of the universe and their roles in the Big Bang Theory. - 3.
-Understand Olbers' Paradox and its resolution - 4.
-Appreciate the significance of the cosmological principle - 5.
+Understand Olbers' Paradox and its resolution llenge

+- 4. Appreciate the significance of the cosmological principle - 5.
 Understand that the fate of the Universe depends on critical density and entropy - 6.
 Appreciate the importance of the cosmic microwave background radiation - 7.
 Understand the theory of inflation and why it was required - 8.
 Resolve the flatness problem and horizon problem - 9.
 Appreciate the cosmological constant and its relation to dark energy - 10.
 Describe and differentiate potential explanations for dark matter - 11.
-Appreciate the use of non-optical telescopes to detect gravitational waves
+Appreciate the means of detecting gravitational waves